working towards a sustainable future

 This unique event will examine the options for preparing for catastrophic or near-catastrophic climate change.
 Attention will be drawn to the unavoidable consequences of anthropogenic greenhouse gas emissions that are already resident in the earth's atmosphere - or that will be in the near future - and on the various non-reversable feedbacks that are now being triggered (deep blue is the colour of the ice-free Arctic ocean when seen from space).
 The convention takes it as a given that global warming will have very serious impacts upon human civilisation.
 The discussion will not concern itself with emissions reductions or strategies for achieving these but will examine future global warming scenarios and the likely adaptations required at community level, particular in terms of food security.

 It is acknowledged that the countries in which female representation in political decision making processes is highest (for example the Nordic countries) are also the same countries that prioritise care for the environment.
 Conversely, the countries where the proportion of women in politics is lowest (for example the United States and Australia) are also the countries where climate change mitigation proposals are routinely obstructed by corporate and other vested interests.
 Are the alpha males who typically fill positions of power incapable of roles involving stewardship of the earth's resources or empathy with the wider biosphere?
 It certainly looks like it.
-According to Donald Trump, the president-elect of the United States and also the epitome of alpha male aggression, global warming is a 'hoax'.
-Meanwhile, back on planet Earth, 2016 is on course to be the warmest year in modern times, and carbon dioxide concentration in the atmosphere is at the highest level for millions of years.
+According to Donald Trump, the president of the United States and also the poster child for alpha male aggression, global warming is a 'hoax'.
+Meanwhile, back on planet Earth, fourteen of the fifteen hottest years ever recorded have been in the last fifteen years, and the carbon dioxide concentration in the atmosphere is at the highest level for millions of years.

 The convention sees the empowerment of women as a critical part of any climate change survival plan.